PEtab-dev/PEtab/doc/documentation_data_format.rst

 * Identifiers must not be a reserved keyword (see below).

 * Identifiers must be globally unique within the PEtab problem.
-  Function names may be used as identifiers for other model entities, as they can be distinguished by the context.
+  PEtab math function names must not be used as identifiers for other model entities.
+Names of predefined function from the modeling framework are allowed to be used for other model entities if supported by the framework, but this is strongly discouraged.

 Reserved keywords
 ~~~~~~~~~~~~~~~~~